JoshOrndorff/recipes/text/2-appetizers/2-storage-values.md

 ```rust, ignore
 StoredValue get(fn stored_value): u32;
 ```
 The `StorageValue` is the name of the storage item, similar to a variable name.
-We wil luse this name any time we write to the storage item.
+We will use this name any time we write to the storage item.
 The `get(fn stored_value)` is optional.
 It tells the `decl_storage!` macro to create a getter function for us.
 That means we get a function called `stored_value` which returns the value in that storage item.
 Finally, the `: u32` declares the type of the item.

 The next storage item is an `AccountId`.
 This is not a primitive type, but rather comes from the system pallet.
 Types like this need to be prefixed with a `T::` as we see here.
 ```rust, ignore